soulehshaikh99/win-screenshot/README.md

 // Absolute File Path
 let fileName = `${homedir()}\\Desktop\\Taskbar Image.gif`;

-let returnValues = Screenshot.captureTaskbar({
+Screenshot.captureTaskbar({

     // Use of GIF format for taking screenshot
     imageFormat: ImageFormat.GIF

-});
+}).then(response => {

     // You need to convert encoded base64 string into buffer before writing
-// This will save the screenshot with the specified file name. writeFileSync(fileName, Buffer.from(returnValues.imageBuffer, 'base64'));
+    // This will save the screenshot with the specified file name. writeFileSync(fileName, Buffer.from(response.imageBuffer, 'base64'));

     // This will show the saved screenshot with a blue selection in an explorer window
     // using cmd as inter-process communication call,
     // once the file is done writing spawnSync("cmd.exe", ["/c", `explorer.exe /select, ${fileName}`]);
+});
 ```

 <strong>Screenshot of working area of windows:</strong>